 - nitrates to treat chest pain

-- statins for treating high cholesterol
+- statins to treat high cholesterol

 the amount of oxygen used by the heart

 - aspirin to prevent blood clots

-It’s important to always take all medications exactly as prescribed.
+It’s important to always take all medications exactly as

 Surgeries and Devices